-hey i also have long hair and curl it all the time, the best things that works for me is i do VERY tight curls at the begininning of the day, and by the time iv put on my clothes and makeup, they fall into perfect curls..use a good hair spray too..and oh ye lol, when its damp scrunch your hair to give the natural curl a base before you curl it, check out my chictopia pages and you’l be able to see the curls im on about…hope this helps.xposted about 3 years ago
+hey i also have long hair and curl it all the time, the best things that works for me is i do VERY tight curls at the begininning of the day, and by the time iv put on my clothes and makeup, they fall into perfect curls..use a good hair spray too..and oh ye lol, when its damp scrunch your hair to give the natural curl a base before you curl it, check out my chictopia pages and you’l be able to see the curls im on about…hope this helps.xposted over 3 years ago

 If you tong your hair, let it naturally dry before curling as anything that makes the hair dry differently to it’s natural way like blowdryers and straightners make it harder for the hair to hold a curl.
 Or you could use rollers as it’s a lot easier.
 The best way to keep a curl though is lots of hairspray.

 If you have thick hair, get it thinned out a bit next time you’re at the salon as that would help a lot.

 I think you should get it with more layers.
 Or curl it or braid it.
 Curling it may make it look shorter a littleposted over 3 years ago

 I think curling my hair with my flat iron works way better than when I use my curling iron, maybe because my flat iron gets way hotter.
 YouTube has some good tutorials if you don’t know how to do it.posted over 3 years ago